Integrating sex and spirituality

 Kosha - the sheath covering the real Self

-Kosha (Sanskrit), usually rendered "sheath", non-self, one of five coverings of the Atman, or Self according to Vedantic philosophy.
+Kosha is a Sanskrit word meaning "sheath" that covers the Atman or Self.
+According to Vedantic philosophy the koshas are the non-self.
+There are several sheaths that cover the Self.
 They are often visualized like the layers of an onion.
-Belling states: According to the Kosha system in Yogic philosophy, the nature of being human encompasses physical and psychological aspects that function as one holistic system.
+One author states: According to the Kosha system in Yogic philosophy, the nature of being human encompasses physical and psychological aspects that function as one holistic system.
 The Kosha system refers to these different aspects as layers of subjective experience.
 Layers range from the dense physical body to the more subtle levels of emotions, mind and spirit.
 Psychology refers to the emotional, mental and spiritual aspects of our being.
 Together, all aspects make up our subjective experience of being alive.
 The five sheaths (pancha-kosas) are alluded to in the fourteen verses of the Atmabodha.
 According to Vedanta the wise man should discriminate between the self and the koshas, which are non-self.

 So what Anakosha means